 International availability describes the locations where International students, who are not Australian or New Zealand Citizens or Permanent Residents, can study the course.
 International students in Australia on a student visa must study full-time on-campus.
-International students can only undertake courses by distance education from an overseas location.
-If you wish to study by distance education, you may be required to attend a residential school/s in Australia for a short period of time to fulfil the requirements of the course.
+International students can only undertake courses by online study from an overseas location.
+If you wish to study by online study, you may be required to attend a residential school/s in Australia for a short period of time to fulfil the requirements of the course.

 MASTERS BY COURSEWORK

 A masters by coursework teach a series of specialist units designed to extend your professional understanding in a particular subject area, or provide you with an opportunity to move in a new professional direction.

 By completing a masters by research you will undertake original research in a particular area of interest, under supervision, which results in the submission of a thesis.
 You may be required to undertake coursework or research skills development studies before undertaking a masters by research.